 Garfield Historic District boundaries are roughly Roosevelt to Van Buren, 7th Street to 16th Street while North Garfield Historic District boundaries are roughly I-10 to Roosevelt, 7th Street to 16th Street.

 I’m a Realtor who has been telling people since BEFORE the crash, “Just wait and see what’s going to happen after the market begins to recover.”
 People were skeptical but I knew differently and now my persistence to my stance is paying off…literally, for the people who are investing, moving into and out of Garfield.

 The landscape is changing right before our eyes!
 It’s so exciting because everyone is willing due to what this neighborhood has to offer.
 The single-family homes are being coveted by multiple investors who are LITERALLY going door-knocking offering to buy residence’s homes.
 If no one answers, they’re leaving good old-fashioned hand-written notes and calling the owners telling them they want to buy their homes for cash NOW!
+Why?

 It’s no wonder why.
 Since the recovery, downtown Phoenix is booming and the Garfield is neighborhood is walkable to Roosevelt Row, First Friday gatherings, Chase Field, and several museums.
 Garfield is where you can still enjoy an affordable urban lifestyle without the commute.
 Garfield is walking distance to downtown events of all types: Art, music, sports, theater, museums and politics.
 I mean, from most streets in Garfield, you can walk around the corner and see a high-rise staring you in the face.
 Additionally, the new Portland 38 condos near 7th Street have already sold at an average price of $200,000.

 However, many are now selling their homes and moving on to their next phase which is giving the opportunity for many newcomers of all types, and it’s happening!
 I’m on the ground there almost daily right now working with Garfield clients and I’m watching the landscape slowly turn before my eyes.
 It’s pretty col to watch history change AND be a part of it one home at a time.

 The square footage averages 800 square feet and goes up to about to 1,800 square feet.
-2 bedroom, 1 bath homes are common but there are also 3 bedroom homes with up to 2 bathrooms and this is BEFORE the reconstruction and remodels.
-It’s not uncommon to now see more square footage, number of bedrooms and bathrooms.
+Most commonly, 2 bedroom, 1 bath homes are the norm.
+However, there are also 3 bedroom homes with up to 2 bathrooms and this is BEFORE reconstruction and remodels.
+Therefore, it’s not uncommon to now see more square footage, number of bedrooms and bathrooms.

 Both districts were placed on the National Register of Historic Places in 2010.
 Garfield was developed from 1883 to 1955.
 The neighborhood was one of the first additions to the original Phoenix townsite.
 It is also an excellent example of a “streetcar subdivision,” where residential development was directly related to the establishment of a streetcar line through the neighborhood.

 Where else can you get a 1910’s fixer-upper?
 Consider fixing up your own historical home in Garfield, and be within walking distance of the Bank One Ballpark, ASU Downtown Campus, the new T-Gen Genetic research facility, and the upcoming Light Rail facilities.
 There are Historic Preservation and Neighborhood Initiative Area (NIA) funds to help rehabilitate and restore the historical character of Garfield homes.

 Thanks to the hard work of Garfield residents, its HP Officers, and the Garfield Organization, the Garfield neighborhood has two of the largest historic districts in the city of Phoenix: Garfield and North Garfield.
 Garfield was developed from 1883 to 1931 and is the oldest historic neighborhood still relatively intact in Phoenix.
 Garfield was annexed to the original Phoenix Townsite in the 1800’s.